Ian Keenan: Hitstories.net

 Since his departure from full-time radio Keenan has developed the website www.histories.net The website utilises his archives and features interviews with music artists predominantly from the 1960s, 1970s and 1980s.
 The website features both Australian and International artists and is a work in progress.

 Other work

-Keenan is also a licensed auctioneer in the State of Queensland and still occasionally works as an MC/compere.
+Keenan is also a licensed auctioneer in the State of Queensland.
+He currently works in the real estate industry as a sales agent in Kenmore, Qld and still occasionally works as an MC/compere.